28th February 2022

 When you do the test, you should see 1 line only.
 If you see 2 lines (i.e. the test is positive) or if you still feel pregnant after 2 weeks, phone the clinic immediately.

-For the final stage in your care plan, an IFPA nurse will phone you for a check-up.
-They will answer any questions you may have.
+For the final stage in your care plan a member of our team will phone you for a check-up and answer any questions you may have.
 You have a time and date for this appointment.

 If you have any problem, phone 0818 49 50 51 to make an appointment or call the clinics directly: